turingschool/accelerated-mod-0/arrays.md

 ### Array Syntax

-- An Array is declared with the <span class="vocab">square brackets</span> (they can be typed with the keys to the right of the `p` character on your keyboard)
+- An Array is declared with the <span class="vocab">square brackets</span> (they can be typed with the keys to the right of the `p` character on your keyboard).
-- Each piece of data in an Array is referred to as an <span class="vocab">element</span>
+- Each piece of data in an Array is referred to as an <span class="vocab">element</span>.
-- Elements should be separated with a comma and space
+- Elements should be separated with a comma and space.
-- An Array can hold any number of elements
+- An Array can hold any number of elements.

 ```ruby
 students = ["Cindy", "Josiah", "Rigo"]
 ```

 >To describe what the previous line of code does, one might say, "The `students` variable stores an array of Strings.
-This array has 3 elements"
+This array has 3 elements."

 <br>
 <div class="s-card">
   <h3>Talking and Writing about Code</h3>
-  <p>In your notebook, write down the code that follows, then write a sentence that describes that that line of code does:</p>
+  <p>In your notebook, write down the code that follows, then write a sentence that describes what that line of code does:</p>
   <p><code>ticket_prices = [87, 67, 99, 90, 87]</code></p>
 </div>

 <br>
 Notes on best practices for Arrays:
-- The name of a variable that stores an Array should usually be plural to indicate that it has the potential to hold _many_ elements of that type
+- The name of a variable that stores an Array should usually be plural to indicate that it has the potential to hold _many_ elements of that type.
-- While Ruby technically allows an Array to hold multiple Data Types, it is not best practice and in any real-world application, will usually be unhelpful anyways
+- While Ruby technically allows an Array to hold multiple Data Types, it is not best practice and in any real-world application, will usually be unhelpful anyways.

 ### Accessing Elements